Gregg Jarrett: The Russia Hoax

 In 2018, Jarrett published the book The Russia Hoax which alleges that "Hillary Clinton’s deep state collaborators in government" engaged in "nefarious actions" to protect Clinton and undermine Trump.
 The book was an Amazon and New York Times best-seller.
 President Trump praised the book.
 According to Rolling Stone magazine, the book "amounts to 286 pages of recapping every single bad thing the Clintons have ever been accused of doing (Uranium One is, again, mentioned dozens of times.)...
 The idea that the Clinton email investigation could be dropped, and the Russia investigation taken up just a few months later isn’t seen as coincidence, but conspiracy, a bit of revenge enacted by an intelligence community full of Clinton fans."
 In a review for The Washington Post, Carlos Lozada described the book as a Trump hagiography.
 In 2018, PolitiFact highlighted five claims made in Jarrett's book as false, misleading and unsubstantiated.

 Personal life

-In mid-May 2014, Jarrett requested a leave of absence from Fox for personal reasons.
-His leave was granted and he was replaced by other journalists with no date set for his return.
+Jarrett married Catherine Kennedy Anderson September 11, 1993 at Calvary Episcopal Church in New York.
+They have two children.

 Jarrett was arrested in May 2014 by Minneapolis–Saint Paul International Airport police, who were called to an airport bar after reports that Jarrett seemed intoxicated and acted belligerently.
 Jarrett was booked into Hennepin County Jail and charged with misdemeanor interfering with a police officer as being “belligerent and uncooperative” and released on a $300 bond.
-Jarrett pleaded guilty in July 2014 to disorderly conduct in connection with the incident.
+The charge against Jarrett was dismissed in February 2016.
 CNN reported that Jarrett's arrest occurred right after Jarrett had checked out of a rehabilitation facility and was dealing with “personal issues”.
-Jarrett returned to Fox News before the end of 2014.